-Process to Rule out Level of Concern of Software Medical devices for 510(k) Submission
+Process to Rule out FDA Software Level of Concern For Medical Devices

-Software Level of Concern (LOC) relates to an estimate of the severity of injury that a device could permit or inflict, either directly or indirectly, on a patient or operator because of device failures, design flaws, or simply by employing the device for its intended use.
+FDA Software level of concern relates to an estimate of the severity of injury that a device could permit or inflict, either directly or indirectly, on a patient or operator because of device failures, design flaws, or simply by employing the device for its intended use.

-The software documentation recommended by FDA for Premarket submission, or 510(k) submission depends on the determination of the Level of Concern.
-The Level of Concern is one of the critical steps in the process of the 510(k) documentation for the applicant of software medical devices.
+The software documentation recommended by FDA for Premarket submission, or 510k certification submission depends on the determination of the FDA Level of Concern.
+It is one of the critical steps in the process of the 510(k) documentation for the applicant of software medical devices.

-The level of concern is categorized into 3 types they are:
+The FDA level of concern is categorized into 3 types they are:

 - Major LOC